ppb/pursuedpybear/docs/reference/engine.rst

 GameEngine
 ================

-The ``GameEngine`` is the literal beating heart of ppb: It's the publisher for the event and messaging system, is the source of the ``Idle`` event, and is the root container of the object tree.
+The :py:class:`GameEngine` is the literal beating heart of ppb: It's the publisher for the event and messaging system, is the source of the ``Idle`` event, and is the root container of the object tree.